oliveoilexpert/t3-avif/README.md

 ## Update

-* Save the extension settings at least once (through `Admin Tools > Settings > Extension Configuration > avif`) after an update to save the new default settings in your local configuration
+* Save the extension settings at least once (through `Admin Tools > Settings > Extension Configuration > ws_avif`) after an update to save the new default settings in your local configuration

 ## Requirements